 - a quality tent is good, but if you don’t want to make the financial commitment, stick with a highly rated, affordable one

-- pay attention to temperature ratings because you don’t want to be too hot or too cold
+Tent Camping 101 Tip #11: Pay attention to the temperature rating of your sleeping bag because you don’t want to be too hot or too cold

 Build Your Camp Kitchen

-Disposable items are easier to clean up but create a lot of trash.
-We bring the non-breakable dishes we use for outdoor meals at home along with everything we need for washing dishes at the campground (like a wash bin and biodegradable soap).
+Tent Camping 101 Tip #12: Disposable items are easier to clean up but create a lot of trash.
+We bring the non-breakable dishes we use for outdoor meals at home and everything we need to wash dishes at the campground (like a wash bin and biodegradable soap).

 Camping for Beginners: What to Wear Camping